 - Use active, powerful verbs that deliver your message with a punch.
 Stand out.
 Let your (fingers crossed!) future boss know that you are the one they have been looking for.

 Note the extensive use of verbs (highlighted) in this resume excerpt.

 B: Bland is Boring – And That’s Bad

-The main reason your resume writing shouldn’t be bland is so you will stand out from the crowd.
+Your goal is to stand out from the crowd.
 If your resume text is more boring than it is bold, that’s bad – and probably not going to open any doors.

 Think about it this way.
 Advertisers spend millions of dollars every year creating commercials that grab consumers’ attention.
 They want to get as much use out of every dollar they possibly can.
 That’s why jingles are made to stick in your head, and loud voices and bright colors that are hard to ignore.

 Similarly, your resume is an advertisement letting companies know that you are their best option – a credible candidate who knows how to garner results in challenging situations.
 You want the hiring manager to walk away from your resume humming the tune that says “this is the candidate I’ve been looking for.”
 Your resume writing is your jingle.

 Your resume should tell a dynamic story of success, as shown in this excerpt.

 Employers typically put specific thought into their job postings.
 It only makes sense then that your resume should include some of the same wording used in the description.

 Multifunctional, these connections (shown in your “challenge-to-action-to-results” scenarios) make your resume writing relevant to the needs of the company.